The Wrong Trousers: Production

 Production began in 1990.
-Peter Sallis, who voiced Wallace, said The Wrong Trousers was based loosely on 1964's Topkapi and said it was his favourite Wallace & Gromit film.
+Feathers McGraw was originally envisioned as a nephew of the duo, or a simple lodger, before Peter Lord suggested to Nick Park that the character should be a villain.
+Peter Sallis said The Wrong Trousers was based loosely on 1964's Topkapi and said it was his favourite Wallace & Gromit film.
+He also provided additional cries as Wallace as he did with first film.
 David Sproxton, the co-founder of Aardman and the producer of the Wallace & Gromit films, said that The Wrong Trousers was "a whole league higher up the food chain in terms of production values and storytelling" compared to 1989's A Grand Day Out.

 Whereas Park wrote most of A Grand Day Out, for The Wrong Trousers he worked with the Doctor Who writer Bob Baker.
 Baker took ideas from Park's sketchbooks, suggesting they make a drawing of a penguin the villain.
 Park wanted to include a chase on a model railway, feeling it would be funny to stage a Hollywood-style action sequence in a living room, so Baker suggested they make a heist film with the train as the denouement.
 Sproxton described it as film noir, likening the alley scenes to Alfred Hitchcock.
 Feeling that most stop-motion animation used bland lighting, the animators tried to light the sets as if they were making a live-action thriller.
 The animators could not review their footage until it was developed in a separate studio in London.
 The first cut was 38 minutes long.